 Minimize waste in our harvesting practices.

-Protect soil stability and long-term soil productivity by using equipment and practices appropriate to the soil, topography and weather to minimize erosion and harmful soil disturbance.
+Protect soil stability, health and long-term soil productivity by using equipment and practices appropriate to the soil, topography and weather to minimize erosion and harmful soil disturbance.

-Use best management practices (BMPs) and meet or exceed applicable laws to protect water quality, waterbodies, wetlands and riparian areas.
+Use best management practices (BMPs) and meet or exceed applicable laws to protect water quality, water quantity, waterbodies, wetlands and riparian areas.

-Employ reliable processes in using forest chemicals to meet our silvicultural and environmental objectives in compliance with applicable laws, BMPs, label directions, company policies and certification standards.
+Employ reliable processes in using forest chemicals to meet our silvicultural and environmental objectives in compliance with applicable laws, BMPs, label directions, company policies and certification standards, and to minimize chemical use.

 Consider aesthetic values by identifying sensitive areas and adapting our practices accordingly.